-- Proposal 1-You may cast your vote in favor of up to ten individual director-nominees.
+Proposal 1-You may cast your vote in favor of up to ten individual director-nominees.
 You may vote for less than ten director-nominees if you choose.
-You may also abstain from voting. - Proposals 2 and 4-You may cast your vote in favor of, or against, each proposal.
-You may also abstain from voting. - Proposal 3-You may cast your vote in favor of a one, two or three-year period.
+You may also abstain from voting.

+Proposals 2 and 3-You may cast your vote in favor of, or against, each proposal.
 You may also abstain from voting.